 All of these methods have their pros and cons.
 Deciding which is best for you will depend on your particular situation, preferences, and needs.
 Nike prescription glasses are available with single vision, bifocal, and progressive lenses.

 If your presbyopia isn’t advanced, that is, if you only have problems reading print up close, bifocals should work fine.
-Choosing a bifocal with a small close-up vision lens, leaves lots of room for viewing the far and middle distances.
+Choosing a bifocal with a small close-up vision lens leaves lots of room for viewing the far and middle distances.
 It’s like your single vision lens except that it has a small “window” near the bottom that’s just for reading.
-Adapting to this type of bifocal takes a minimal effort.
+Adapting to this type of bifocal takes minimal effort.

 For activities requiring mostly middle and far distance vision such as most athletics and driving, a bifocal with a small reading section works well.
 Because most of the lens is dedicated to the far/intermediate distances, you have an excellent field of vision.
 Many close-up vision tasks, such as reading a map, book, or mobile device, don’t require a large field of vision.

 One possible drawback is a less than youthful appearance.
 Bifocals are generally associated with aging people, and if you don’t like that kind of “look,” then you should opt for progressive lenses instead.
-Progressives have no visible lines or boundaries between the different vision fields.
+Progressives have no visible lines or boundaries between the different visual fields.

 On the other hand, if your presbyopia is more advanced, it will affect both your close-up and middle distance vision.
 Bifocals won’t help you with the middle distances.
 At this point, the advantages of bifocals over progressive lenses are less clear-cut.

 Progressive lenses have three fields of vision.
-They’re arranged vertically from bottom to top as: close-up vision, intermediate vision, and distance vision.
+They’re arranged vertically from bottom to top as close-up vision, intermediate vision, and distance vision.
 These three fields blend together seamlessly.
 That is, all distances between the three fields are covered as well.
 This makes your visual perception of distances more natural than the sudden visual field “jumps” of bifocal and trifocal lenses.
 The field transitions of progressive lenses are also line-free, which means that no one will know of your presbyopia.
 To other people, you look as if you’re using a regular set of single vision lenses.

 When seated at a desk, the visual field arrangement of progressive lenses is perfect.
 When reading something on your desk, you naturally look down with your eyes to where the close-up field of the lenses is conveniently located.
 When looking further up, you see your computer screen that’s at an intermediate distance away.
 At this point, your eyes are looking through the intermediate field of the lenses.
-Raising your eyes still further brings the distant objects in your room into view, and your eyes are looking through the far field of your lenses.
+Raising your eyes still further brings the distant objects in your room into view, and your eyes are looking through the far-field of your lenses.

 Problems arise when you’re standing and looking down at your feet.
 They will appear blurred if you’re looking through the close-up field of your lenses.
 You will have to tilt your head further down to see your feet through the intermediate field.
-This may feel unnatural to some people when walking down a stairs or when walking over slippery snow and ice.
+This may feel unnatural to some people when walking down stairs or when walking over slippery snow and ice.

 Most people quickly adapt to this.
 However, your risk of falling increases when you’re feeling rushed or distracted while going down a staircase or walking through an area with trip hazards.
 Progressive lenses may not be the best choice for the elderly or those with balance problems.